 The city of Sochi in Russia has acquired popularity among its visitors as “the resort city.”
 People travel there from all over the Russian Federation to walk along colorful promenades and relax by the Black Sea.
 Whether your goal is to study rare trees in the Arboretum or ride on the Riviera Park

 Ferris wheel, Sochi welcomes everyone with its sunny weather, picturesque views over the mountains, and of course, numerous restaurants and bars.
 Foodies will have plenty of choices, with a huge range of options from fine dining to street food.
 Whatever your budget, Sochi has you covered.
+On this page I’m telling you where to eat in Sochi.

 Cheap and Authentic